Warez scene: History

-The warez scene started emerging in the 1970s, used by predecessors of software cracking and reverse engineering groups.
+The Warez Scene started emerging in the 1970s, used by predecessors of software cracking and reverse engineering groups.
 Their work was made available on privately run bulletin board systems (BBSes).
 The first BBSes were located in the United States, but similar boards started appearing in Canada, the United Kingdom, Australia, and mainland Europe.
 At the time, setting up a machine capable of distributing data was not trivial, and required a certain amount of technical skill; this was usually taken on as a technical challenge.
-The BBSes typically hosted several megabytes of material, with the best boards having multiple phone lines and up to one hundred megabytes of storage space, a considerable expense at the time.
+The BBSes typically hosted several megabytes of material, with the best boards having multiple phone lines, and up to one hundred megabytes of storage space, a considerable expense at the time.
 Releases were mostly games and later software.

-As the world of software development evolved to counter the distribution of material, and as the software and hardware needed for distribution became readily available to anyone, The Scene adapted to the changes and turned from simple distribution to actual cracking of copying restrictions and non-commercial reverse engineering.
+As the world of software development evolved to counter the distribution of material, and as the software and hardware needed for distribution became readily available to anyone, The Scene adapted to the changes and turned from simple distribution to actual software cracking of copying restrictions and non-commercial reverse engineering.
 As many groups of people who wanted to do this emerged, a requirement for promotion of individual groups became evident, which prompted the evolution of the artscene, which specialized in the creation of graphical art associated with individual groups.
 The groups would promote their abilities with ever more sophisticated and advanced software, graphical art, and later also music (demoscene).

 The subcommunities (artscene, demoscene, etc.), which were doing nothing illegal, eventually branched off.
-The programs containing the group promotional material (coding/graphical/musical presentations) evolved to become separate programs distributed through The Scene and were nicknamed Intros and later Cracktros.
+The programs containing the group promotional material (coding/graphical/musical presentations) evolved to become separate programs distributed through The Scene, and were nicknamed Intros and later Cracktros.

 The demoscene grew especially strong in Scandinavia, where annual gatherings are hosted.